Debugging Preparation: Visual C++ Project Types

 On the Debug menu, choose Start.

-Debug using the techniques discussed in Debugger Basics.
+Debug using the techniques discussed in First look at the debugger.

 To manually set a Debug configuration